-2. 10% discount when handing in a non-denim item.
-Discount code only applies to non-denim products.

-4. We accept all product categories, no matter the condition - the only exception is underwear and accessories.
-5. If the customer wants to hand in more than one item, they can only use one discount per new item (if you have two pairs of jeans, you won't get 40% off the next pair; you will get 20% off two separate denim items).
+- 1. 20% discount when handing in a denim item.
+Discount code only applies to denim products. - 2.
+10% discount when handing in a non-denim item.
+Discount code only applies to non-denim products. - 3.
+Reuse discount only applies to full-price items. - 4.
+We accept all product categories, no matter the condition the only exception is underwear and accessories. - 5.
+If the customer wants to hand in more than one item, they can only use one discount per new item (if you have two pairs of jeans, you won't get 40% off the next pair; you will get 20% off two separate denim items). - 6.
+Reuse discount is also valid for Reuse jeans.